Unidata/netcdf4-python/README.md

 For the latest updates, see the [Changelog](https://github.com/Unidata/netcdf4-python/blob/master/Changelog).

 3/10/2106: Version [1.2.3](https://pypi.python.org/pypi/netCDF4/1.2.3) released.
 Various bug fixes.
-All text attributes are know written as type ``NC_CHAR``, unless they contain unicode characters that cannot be encoded in ascii, in which case they are written as ``NC_STRING``.
+All text attributes are now written as type ``NC_CHAR``, unless they contain unicode characters that cannot be encoded in ascii, in which case they are written as ``NC_STRING``.
 Previously, all unicode strings were written as ``NC_STRING``.
 This change preserves compatibility with clients, like Matlab, that can't deal with ``NC_STRING`` attributes.